 - Family members cannot be used as references.

-- After a successful interview, references will be contacted and a background check will be run.
+- After a successful interview and health clearance, references will be contacted, including a background check.

 As a volunteer you will hold as absolutely confidential all information, which you may obtain directly or indirectly, concerning patients, doctors or personnel, and you will not seek confidential information in regard to a patient.

 You understand your services are donated to YVM without contemplation of compensation or future employment and are given with humanitarian or charitable reasons.

 You are informed of the required minimum time commitment of 6 months or 100 hours.
 You understand what is expected and you are committed to fulfilling this requirement.

 - The minimum age is 16 years old.
 Some specific programs may have other age requirements.
 If 16 years old, a student's age can limit them on where they can volunteer (CCU or Hospice, for example).
 A parent/guardian signed consent is required.

 - Proof of vaccinations or immunity by lab (titers) for:

 - Varicella (Chicken pox).

 - Please bring previous TB Skin Tests or TB lab tests.